 Our PSHE roadmap (Appendix 1) shows the current overview for our topics throughout the children's education from Reception straight through to Year 6.
-A closer look at our PSHE Roadmap breakdown in the actual document (also viewable in Appendix 1) shows when each PSHE statement will be covered by each class.
+A closer look at our Appendix 1 overviews clearly shows each PSHE topic content to be covered by each class.
 For further information about the relationships education and the sex education areas of study please see either the Relationship Education policy or the Sex Education policy.